GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 Tables were created into BigQuery without any need to partition or cluster data due to the nature of the dataset.

-The queries for the table creation were the following:
+The only `DDL statements` for the table creation were the following:

 ```
 CREATE TABLE IF NOT EXISTS `data-eng-zoomcamp-cohort24.sleep_health_dataset.stress_sleeping`